ltfschoen/ML-Predictions/README.md

 Prior to using K-Means Clustering, an **"affiliation_column"** property must be added within the dataset key and assigned the column that is associated with each cluster.

+Data cleansing is achieved using different approaches including plotting the **Correlation** between the Target features (column) and other features and removing columns with correlation below configured threshold.

 Refer to Implementation Guide in `prediction_config.py` for details.

 ## Chapter 1 - Setup <a id="chapter-1"></a>